ceaseless, of the earth

 Daily life in confinement during the pandemic, where moments of care, life, and death unfold in resonance with a series of poems that punctuate the fragility of shared moments.

-Sophie Sherman, Belgium, 2025, 17 min, English and French with English subtitles
+Sophie Sherman, Belgium, 2025, 17 min, in English & French with English subtitles

 Copper Oxidizing